Better Baker Club

 Jump to Recipe Jump to Video Print Recipe

-If you like this recipe then be sure to check out some of my other copycat recipes.
+Be sure to check out my other copycat bread recipes:

-What are the ingredients in Subway Italian herb & cheese bread?
+Ingredients in Subway Italian herb & cheese bread

 Lately, there's been a bit of an uproar about the ingredients in Subway's Italian herb and cheese bread!
 Seems like the recipe packs in so much sugar that some folks are calling it "unhealthy"!